-'Brexit carnage': shellfish trucks protest in London over export delays
+'Brexit carnage': Shellfish trucks protest in London over export delays

 Many fishermen have been unable to export to the EU since catch certificates, health checks and customs declarations were introduced at the start of this year, delaying their deliveries and prompting European buyers to reject them.

 Trucks with slogans such as "Brexit carnage" and "incompetent government destroying shellfish industry" parked metres from Johnson's 10 Downing Street office in central London.
-Police were asking the lorry drivers for details.
+Police were asking the truck drivers for details.

 "We strongly feel the system could potentially collapse," said Gary Hodgson, a director of Venture Seafoods, which exports live and processed crabs and lobsters to the EU.